seonghokLao/moeadapter/README.md

 - DFD
 - CD1/CD2

-The json files for the dataset can be processed following the method used in [DeepfakeBench](https://github.com/SCLBD/DeepfakeBench)   .
+The dataset downloading and processing procedures can be referred to the implementation provided in [DeepfakeBench](https://github.com/SCLBD/DeepfakeBench) .

 ## 🏋️ Training